SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Requirements:

-REQ-DELAY-TOLERANCE: Metadata to indicate whether the packet can tolerate delay.
+REQ-PACKET-DELAY: Metadata to indicate whether the packet can tolerate delay.

 # Non-Requirements {#non-req}